dmorgan3405/dmorgan3405.github.io/_posts/2015-04-3-cucumber-symbolic-hashes.markdown

 ---

 The Problem
 Late last year my current team's cucumber test suite was growing at a consistent rate.
-(Shibby!)

 Except for one thing, we were creating a bit of a mess in the code that was responsible for arranging our test data.

 Simply put: We were writing too much test data management code.